pagezero-dev/pagezero/README.md

     gh secret set CLOUDFLARE_API_TOKEN <your-cloudflare-api-token> --app dependabot
     ```

-    > [!NOTE]
+    > Secret for Dependabot needs to be set seperately.
+Otherwise Dependabot PR's will not perform preview deploys.

     > You can browse secrets by going to Github UI "Settings / Secrets and variables / Actions" for your repo
     > or by executing `gh secret list`.

-    > [!NOTE]
-    > Secret for Dependabot needs to be set seperately.
-Otherwise Dependabot PR's will not perform preview deploys.

 ### All done! 🎉